themockingjester/kitabi-duniya/README.md

 link to demo video:- https://drive.google.com/file/d/1_f7r69fIW-LWhC7jyx7xSuvap2vyFeM0/view?usp=sharing

-A project for selling and purchasing old books.
+A project for selling and purchasing books.

 ## Features of the app
 #### this is a fully asynchronous app(means data loads fully asynchronously).